ibm-hyper-protect/contract-go/docs/README.md

 ### HpcrTgz()
-This function generates base64 of TGZ that contains files under the given folder
+This function generates a Base64 of TGZ that contains files under the given folder

 ### Example
 ```go